Historical QuestionsWhat was the Holocaust?

 This new information is based on sources of different types gathered in the Yad Vashem Archives that have gradually been indexed during recent years and have been available to researchers and visitors at Yad Vashem.
 It has now been made accessible to the public at large.

 Does the expansion of the Names Database add information previously unknown to the public?

 It certainly does.
-The Database continues to present information on 4.3 million murdered Jews.
+The Database presents now information on 4.5 million murdered Jews.
 Some of the personal records recently added provide additional information on many of the murdered, and help significantly to deepen our knowledge of the victims and in some cases enable us to trace different stages of their lives as well as their fate during the war period.

 In addition, this expansion gives public access to extended and variegated information from different sources on persecuted Jews whose final fate has yet to be determined.
 Furthermore, it presents, for the first time, information on close to half of the 1.5 million Jews who fled or were evacuated to the central parts of the USSR as a result of the Barbarossa campaign.

 Does every name in the Names Database relate to a victim murdered beyond any doubt?

 No. The Database is based on thousands of different sources.
 Yad Vashem experts have analyzed each source and have distinguished between sources that attest to murder, sources that point to a very high probability of murder (presumably murdered) and sources that lack a direct reference to murder.

 It is probable that part of the individuals whose names appear only in sources of the third category, that is, lacking a direct reference to murder, were murdered at a later stage, but this cannot be determined on the basis of the documentation available as of now.